huetruong/huetruong/README.md

 # Hi there 👋
 ## I'm Hue.
-I am an Azure Administrator.
+I am an Automation Engineer.
-- 🔭 I’m currently working on 100 Days of Cloud...
-- 🌱 I’m currently learning AZ-305 Designing Microsoft Azure Infrastructure Solutions...
-- 🤔 I’m looking for help getting into an Azure Cloud Administration opportunity...
 <!--
 **huetruong/huetruong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.